Xilinx/inference-server/docs/zendnn.rst

 =============

 AMD Inference Server is integrated with `ZenDNN <ZenDNN_>`_ optimized libraries for running inference on AMD EPYC processors with TensorFlow and PyTorch.
-Check the :ref:`examples <zendnn_examples>` to see how to use ZenDNN with the Inference Server.

 Build an image
 --------------